PennTURBO/turbo-assay-templating/prioritizing_parts.md

 ## Top 10 out of 135 _systems_

 ### When

-As above, plus top 5 properties (mass, arbitrary, "substance", "number" and "catalytic" concentrations)
+As above, plus top 5(?) properties (mass, arbitrary, "substance", "number" and "catalytic" concentrations)

-### Remaining parts:
-- Component
-- Optional method

 **LoincSystem**|**systemlab**|**count**
 :-----|:-----|-----: